fwip/mtg_pronouns/reworded_cards.md

 Enchant creature

 Enchanted creature has "Cumulative upkeep {1}."
-(At the beginning of its controller's upkeep, they puts an age counter on it, then sacrifices it unless they pays its upkeep cost for each age counter on it.)
+(At the beginning of its controller's upkeep, that player puts an age counter on it, then sacrifices it unless they pay its upkeep cost for each age counter on it.)

 Mana Flare 2R
 ---------------

 **Enchantment**

-Whenever a player taps a land for mana, they adds one mana to their mana pool of any type that land produced.
+Whenever a player taps a land for mana, that player adds one mana to their mana pool of any type that land produced.

 Mana Short 2U
 ---------------